viniciossilva3/automagik-agents/src/db/db_instructions.md

 2. **Type Safety**: Pydantic models ensure type-checked database operations
 3. **Consistent API**: Repository functions follow a consistent pattern
 4. **Error Handling**: All functions include error handling and logging
+5. **Modularity**: Each entity type has its own repository module for better organization

 This document provides a comprehensive guide to using the database components in the Automagik Agents system.
 It's designed to be useful for both new developers and AI assistants like Claude.